 Profile ID Type in the ERCOT system.
 ERCOT and the TDSPs will work closely and expeditiously to resolve any discrepancies.
-The TDSP and ERCOT shall be in contact until all issues are resolved to their mutual satisfaction.
+The TDSP and ERCOT shall be in contact until at least 99.0% of the finalized list of changes is resolved to their mutual satisfaction.